nventive/UnoApplicationTemplate/README.md

 ### Running the template to generate a new project

-1. To run the template and create a new project, run the following command.
+1. To run the template and create a new project, run the following command in the root folder that will contain the new project.

     `dotnet new nv-mobile -n MyProjectName`